-The pain of neuralgia is usually very severe and can be debilitating.
-If you experience such pain, you should see your doctor as soon as possible, especially when the pain is not helped by over-the-counter medications.
+The pain of neuralgia is usually severe and sometimes debilitating.
+If you have it, you should see your doctor as soon as possible.

 You should also see your doctor if you suspect you have shingles.
-In addition to the pain of neuralgia, shingles causes a red, blistering rash.
-It is usually on the back or abdomen, but may also be on the neck and face.
-Shingles should be treated as soon as possible to prevent post-infectious complications, such as postherpetic neuralgia, which can cause debilitating lifelong pain.
+Besides neuralgia, shingles also causes a red, blistering rash.
+It’s usually on the back or the abdomen, but it may also be on the neck and face.
+Shingles should be treated as soon as possible to prevent complications.
+These can include postherpetic neuralgia, which can cause debilitating and lifelong pain.

 When you see your doctor for neuralgia, you can expect to be asked a series of questions about your symptoms.
 Your doctor will want you to describe the pain and to tell them how long the pain has been a problem.
-You will also need to inform your doctor of any medications you are taking and of any other medical issues you have.
-This is because neuralgia may be a symptom of another disorder like diabetes, MS, or shingles.
+You will also need to inform them of any medications you take and any other medical issues you have.
+This is because neuralgia may be a symptom of another disorder, such as diabetes, MS, or shingles.

-Your doctor will also perform a physical exam to pinpoint the location of the pain and, if possible, the nerve causing it.
+Your doctor will also perform a physical exam to pinpoint the location of the pain and the nerve that’s causing it, if possible.
 You may also need to have a dental exam.
-If the pain is in your face, your doctor may want to rule out other possible dental causes, such as an abscess.
-An abscess is a bacterial infection of the tooth that causes a very painful toothache, along with other unpleasant symptoms like pus and tissue swelling.
-Left untreated, it can lead to extremely serious, life-threatening complications.
+For example, if the pain is in your face, your doctor may want to rule out other possible dental causes, such as an abscess.

 To find an underlying cause of your pain, your doctor may order certain tests.
 You may need to have blood drawn to check your blood sugar levels and kidney function.
-A magnetic resonance imaging (MRI) test can help your doctor determine if you have MS. A nerve conduction velocity test can show the speed at which signals are moving through your nerves; this test helps to determine nerve damage.
+A magnetic resonance imaging (MRI) test can help your doctor determine if you have MS. A nerve conduction velocity test can determine nerve damage.
+It shows how fast signals are moving through your nerves.